-Below are a few of special projects that we have worked to help raise awareness and funding through TradingPub.com as 10% of our gross revenues are donated to charity.
+Below are a few of special projects that we have worked to help raise awareness and funding through TradingPub.com as 10% of our income is donated to charity.
 If you want to know how you can help, please contact us.
 Thank you for your support.

 Light of the Village

 Light of the Village is a Christian Ministry located inside one of the most impoverished and violent neighborhoods in the southeastern USA.

 To learn more about Light of the Village – Learn More Here

 Opportunities NOW is an Entrepreneurship training school in Myanmar that seeks to reduce poverty by providing business training and mentoring in various stages of business startup.
 Opportunities NOW not only provides the educational framework to help a business grow, but also gives and manages loans which provide the capital that students need to succeed with their business.
 Opportunities Now ran its first entrepreneurship training program in May 2012 and has grown rapidly since then.

 To learn more about Opportunities Now and an exciting partnership we have formed with them:

 After the Trading Pub involvement with the Opportunities Now Project we are pleased to share that the following young entrepreneurs have been able to start their own businesses using funds collected from the charity.